 Multiple Sclerosis

 The Multiple Sclerosis Task Force, led by Kirsten Potter, PT, DPT, MS, NCS, began its work in fall of 2010.
-The committee's recommendations on the use of measures for individuals with MS at CSM 2012.
+The committee's recommendations on the use of measures for individuals with MS were presented at CSM 2012.
 A total of 63 measures were reviewed and recommendations for the use of each in clinical practice, entry-level education, and research have been provided.

 The recommendations are available as a pdf file.
 You can also download one page summary that highlight the recommended outcome measures for entry level physical therapy students and by setting and disease severity.
 A compendium of instructions on how the administer the outcome measures can also be downloaded.